-A little more than half of the trail is paved and the other half has a gravel surface.
+A little more than half of the trail is paved (from Lake Elkhorn to the Pratt Bridge), and the other half has a gravel surface, which can get muddy in wet weather.
 A small portion of the trail includes a bridle path.
-Ten bridges help keep you dry as you travel through this floodplain.
-The most impressive feature is the 1902 Guilford Pratt Truss Bridge, a symbol of Howard County's two most important industries: the railroad and the granite quarry.
+Ten bridges help keep you dry as you travel through this flood plain.
+The most impressive, the 1902 Guilford Pratt Truss Bridge, is a symbol of Howard County's two most important industries-the railroad and the granite quarry.
 Signs along the trail explain the historical significance of both industries, and the trail will take you straight through the grounds of a quarry that operated until 1928.

 To access the Savage Park entrance from Interstate 95, take State Route 32 (Patuxent Parkway) east and turn right on US 1 (Baltimore Washington Blvd.), heading south toward Laurel.
 Turn right on Gorman Road and right again on Foundry Street.
 Turn left onto Washington Street and follow it to the end, where you take a right onto Fair Street, which ends at the park.
 Take the road in the parking lot to the right until it ends at a smaller parking lot at the trailhead.